Bible-belt Buddhist convert 'no superhero'

 “I don’t question science and research, it’s scientism I question,” he explains.
 “It’s so easy to get stuck in a polemic debate about “believing and knowing’.”

-Rather than finding a foe in lab-coated scientists, it’s an overarching reliance on natural sciences as the key to understanding everything that Satyaprabha distances himself from.
+Rather than finding a foe in lab-coated scientists, it’s an overarching reliance on natural sciences that Satyaprabha distances himself from.
+It cannot be the key to understanding everything.

 "If there is no rational evidence, it's fiddlesticks," he summarizes.
 "It's as though we give the intellect a place in our lives and in our society that is far too big."